 That same year, he started another relationship with Roxana Munoz (No:3), who is a Chilean actress.

 This relationship lasted a few months.
 Alexis later dated the beautiful Brazilian model Michelle Carvalho (No:4) from 2012 to 2013.

 His relationship with Laia Grassi (No:5) started in 2014 and has been more stable than the rest.
 Reports show they are both married.
-She once accused him to be physically involved with her.
+She once accused him of being physically involved with her.